SorenKyojin/Shizumi-Project/README.md

 - More difficult garden (A nerf, yes): You'll need to hydrate your plants.
 Not too much, and enough to keep them alive.
 If a plant die, it will leave the slot, and gives you 2 fertilizers.
   (3 for uncommon, 4 for Epic and 5 for legendary.)
 - Like or pass: Random character card will appear.
 Give it a like to support it to increasing rank or pass to next character.
 More the character have likes among the serie, rarer it will be.
+- Friend system: Add friends by searching with their username#UUID.
+We use the same method than Riot Game or Discord (before removing it) to indentify users.
+- Share system: Show your harem to your friends with a link.
+They could see all the characters you have, but they couldn't do anything like removing characters.